This article is brought to you by Aura.

 • Government benefits fraud: Benefits and tax fraud has boomed in the wake of the pandemic.
 Fraudsters use stolen Social Security numbers (SSNs) to make bogus claims in your name.

-• Online account takeovers: In 2024, scammers are more interested in your online accounts than even your SSN.
-Identity thieves use sophisticated phishing and social engineering attacks to gain access to your Social media, email, and online bank accounts.
+• Online account takeovers: Scammers are more interested in your online accounts than even your SSN.
+Identity thieves use sophisticated phishing and social engineering attacks to gain access to your Social media, email, and online bank accounts, to commit online identity theft.

 • Investment scams: By some estimates, crypto investment scams cost Americans tens of billions in 2022 [*].
 The popular “pig butchering scam” has become an especially dangerous threat — targeting people on dating sites and social media and tricking them into investing on phony crypto exchanges.